 Best Solar Companies in California

-Based on recent reviews, equipment options and production guarantees, OC Solar is the best solar company in California.
-Ameco Solar, which has branches in Los Angeles and Sacramento, is a solid choice if you worry about something going wrong after installation.
-Sunlux stands out for its consistent customer service, while Soleeva and Sunrun are ideal for more budget-conscious homeowners.
+Based on recent reviews, equipment options and production guarantees, OC Solar is the best solar company in California right now.
+Ameco Solar, which has branches in Los Angeles and Sacramento, has a great warranty, making it a solid choice if you worry about something going wrong after installation.
+Sunrun stands out for its affordable solar lease option.

 Our top 5 solar company picks for California